-٠ Final Written Examination (2 hours) 75%
+• Final Examination (2 hours) 20%

-٠ Course Work: 25%
+• Course Work:

-• In-course Tests 10%
+• Pre-laboratory Test 10%

-• Practical Work 15%
+• Laboratory Reports 70%

 Practical work is assessed throughout the duration of the course.
-Students whose practical work is considered to be unsatisfactory are required to sit a practical examination of not more than six hours.
-Candidates must provide the ORIGINAL worksheets of their laboratory work at the practical examination.
-These must be certified by the laboratory course Supervisor and may be taken into consideration by the Examiners.
+Students must provide the ORIGINAL worksheets of their laboratory work which must be certified by the laboratory course Supervisor or Demonstrator.

-INTRODUCTORY CHEMISTRY B
+CHEM1910 INTRODUCTORY CHEMISTRY III

-CHEM0901- Primary Chemistry A AND CHEM0902 - Preliminary Chemistry B or CAPE Chemistry (Units 1 and 2) or GCE A-level Chemistry or approved equivalents.
+CHEM0901 - Preliminary Chemistry A AND CHEM0902 - Preliminary Chemistry B or CAPE Chemistry (Units 1 and 2) or GCE A-level Chemistry or approved equivalents.